CQCL/cryptomite/docs/intro.rst

 explicit technique to purify a shared raw secret key (known as privacy amplification) and/or distil near-perfect randomness from a weakly random raw output string (known as randomness extraction) in the presence of an adversary.

-Recent years have seen major advances in theoretical and experimental quantum cryptography, including exciting proof-of-concept demonstrations [.] and even commercialized products [.].
+Recent years have seen major advances in theoretical and experimental quantum cryptography, including exciting proof-of-concept demonstrations and even commercialized products.
 All of these require a suitable randomness extractor with the appropriate implementation complexity, loss/error and security.

 To facilitate these advances, we have developed :code:`cryptomite`, a software library with multiple randomness extractor implementations.